Welcome to Writer’s Block!

 Over the past five years, my life has been a bit of a rollercoaster, trying to fit in farming, being a mum to two kids with disabilities and caring for my mother-in-law during the last three years of her life, as well as writing these books.
 Most of Purple Roads, Silver Clouds and Crimson Dawn were written in and out of hospital or hotel rooms, while I accompanied my mother-in-law to her treatment and appointments.

-I’ve written nine books – the tenth, Turquoise Waters, will be out released in December 2018 (with the next already in draft).
+I’ve written ten books – the eleventh, Suddenly One Summer, will be out released in December 2018 (with the next already in draft).
 With all the challenges I’ve faced, I’ve realised that I’ve needed to go through these things, to be able to write the books I do.
 It’s really important my books are authentic – I won’t sugar-coat the realities of farming or life.
-I’ve lived it so I know…
+I've lived it so I know...

 I live by the quote from Christine Mason Miller: ‘At any given moment you have the power to say; This is NOT how the story is going to end.’